stoned/omnibus_build/README.md

 Requirements
 ------------
-This cookbook had only been tested with Omnibus 4.0.0.
+This cookbook had been tested with Omnibus 4.0.0 and 5.1.0.

 Recipes
 -------